Revival (Eminem album): Legacy

 Eminem said of the reaction to Revival: "I think there's things to be taken away from this album and the reaction to it.
 Were there too many songs?
 Were there too many features?
 There were certain songs like 'Tragic Endings' and 'Need Me' where I felt like lyrically they would give the listener a second to breathe.
 I spend a lot of time writing shit that I think nobody ever gets."
 Later he said: "When the Revival tracklist came down the pipe, it was like overwhelmingly, 'This shit is going to be trash.'
 Nobody really wanted to be wrong about it.
 I'm not saying everybody, but a lot of people had already formed their opinion."
-He also stated that he is proud of the album, saying: "I'm good with Revival.
+He said: "I'm good with Revival.
 Fuck it.
-Because I couldn't have made this album Kamikaze] without it."
+Because I couldn't have made Kamikaze] without it."

-On the Kamikaze opener, "The Ringer", Eminem criticizes detractors of Revival (Note: "Maybe the vocals should have been Auto-Tuned; and you would have bought it.
-But sayin' I no longer got it; 'cause you missed the line and never caught it; cause it went over your head, because you're too stupid to get it ...") but apologizes for alienating fans who supported Trump while maintaining that he believes Trump is an "evil serpent" (Note: "If I could go back, I'd at least reword it; and say I empathize with the people this evil serpent sold the dream to that he's deserted.") and says that he was questioned by the U.S. Secret Service for his seemingly threatening lyrics against the president.
-This led BuzzFeed to file a Freedom of Information Act request with the Secret Service to find out if the claim was true.
+On the Kamikaze opener "The Ringer", Eminem criticizes detractors of Revival (Note: "Maybe the vocals should have been Auto-Tuned; and you would have bought it.
+But sayin' I no longer got it; 'cause you missed the line and never caught it; cause it went over your head, because you're too stupid to get it ...") and expresses empathy for fans alienated by his anti-Trump remarks, describes Trump as an "evil serpent" (Note: "If I could go back, I'd at least reword it; and say I empathize with the people this evil serpent sold the dream to that he's deserted."), and claims that he was questioned by the U.S. Secret Service regarding lyrics that were perceived as threatening toward the president.
+Following the claim, BuzzFeed filed a Freedom of Information Act request with the Secret Service to determine if the interview occurred.
 In October 2019, the agency revealed to BuzzFeed that, in response to an email from a TMZ employee pressing the agency to investigate Eminem for his "threatening lyrics" about Donald and Ivanka Trump, they had conducted a background check and arranged an interview, in which the interviewers read the verse out loud to Eminem—and he rapped along.
-The agency subsequently decided against referring the case to a federal prosecutor.
+The agency decided against referring the case to a federal prosecutor.

-Revival is widely considered to be Eminem's worst and most polarizing album by fans and critics.
+Revival is widely considered Eminem's worst and most polarizing album by fans and critics.
 The CD case for Revival appears in the music videos for two songs from Kamikaze: "Fall" and "Venom".